Why not make a weekend of it in modish Margate, rakish Ramsgate, and ‘bad boy’ Broadstairs?

 And what about Ramsgate?

 Just over 5 miles from Margate, Ramsgate has been described as ‘England’s most Continental town’.
-Perhaps that can be explained by its proximity to Europe – less than 20 miles across the Channel – or the Royal Harbour with its rows of pavements cafes, restaurants, and waterfront bars.
+Perhaps that can be explained by its proximity to Europe – less than 20 miles across the Channel – or because of its famed Royal Harbour with its rows of pavements cafes, restaurants, and waterfront bars.
 Ramsgate has a picturesque working fishing harbour nestling next to a marina packed with yachts, with a ferry port to the south.

 Washed with history and glistening with charm, there are more listed buildings in Ramsgate than in any other British town aside from Bath.
 St Augustine landed in Ramsgate and set up the first Christian church in England.
 Before him, the Romans colonised the area.
 In the early Middle Ages, the historic Confederation of Cinque Ports rewarded Ramsgate with a Seal.